 API Technology - SOAP

-, is an XML-based protocol that allows applications to exchange information over the Internet using HTTP
+08 Feb 2011SOAP, or Simple Object Access Protocol, is an XML-based protocol that allows applications to exchange information over the Internet using HTTP or RPC.

 SOAP uses Extensible Markup Language (XML) for its message format.
 The SOAP Messaging Framework consists of: